zampolli75/indigo/_posts/2017-04-09-rstudio-server-installation.md

 $ sudo apt-key add MRutter_cran.asc
 {% endhighlight %}

-After we sucessfully add the key to the system we can proceeed to install base R. It is adviced to update your system before installing R.
+After we successfully add the key to the system we can proceed to install base R. It is advised to update your system before installing R.

 {% highlight shell %}
 ## Update the system